 Enjoy lower home loan interest rates

 Availability of a housing loan under PMAY will ensure you enjoy a subsidy of 6.5% on the home loan interest rate for a term of 20 years.
 You can avail this scheme by checking the eligibility terms prescribed for the it.
 Here your wife can take the loan in her name, or both of you can do so by signing in as home loan joint applicants.
-Moreover, lenders like Bajaj Finserv offer customized Home Loans for Women, which offer women high value at lower interest rates.
+Moreover, lenders like Bajaj Finserv offer customised Home Loans for Women, which offer women high value at lower interest rates.
 So get Rs.
-5 Crore*, and more over a tenor of 30 years, basis eligibility when you opt for this loan.
+5 crore*, and more over a tenure of 30 years, basis eligibility when you opt for this loan.

 Pay reduced stamp duty charges

 Stamp duty costs are an integral part of the property buying process, not covered by your housing loan.
 However, the government gives women special concessions on stamp duty charges.
 So, when your spouse buys a house in her name, she pays 2% less stamp duty than you, which is around 4%.
 The percentage difference may look minute, but based on the valuation of the property, this is an enormous saving for you.
-Buying a house in Delhi, for instance, means that you pay 6% stamp duty charges; on the other hand, your wife under the same scenario pays 2% lower stamp duty, i.e., 4%.
+Buying a house in Delhi, for instance, means that you pay 6% stamp duty charges; your wife under the same scenario pays 2% lower stamp duty, i.e., 4%.
 So, on a property worth Rs.
-50 lakhs, you end up paying at least 50% more stamp duty compared to your wife.
+50 lakh, you end up paying at least 50% more stamp duty compared to your wife.